 What is ii?

-Everybody wants that his or her child will just be like his father or a respected member of the family.
+Everybody wants his or her child to be like his or her father or a respected family member.
 Naming the children ‘the second’ is done to remember the eldest or the dearest member and to pay respect to him.

 Usually, it is used when a child is named after other members like his uncle, grandfather, maternal grandfather, nephew etc.